On the map of B\"okstedt-Madsen from the cobordism category to $A$-theory

-\begin{rem} Theorems \ref{thm:main_result_1} and \ref{thm:main_result_2} can be seen as structured forms of an additivity property for the parametrized A-theory Euler characteristic and its factorization via the unit map.
-Note that while we have only assumed the universal Riemann-Roch theorem \cite{Dwyer-Weiss-Williams(2003)} for smooth bundles of disks, the combination of the two theorems implies the factorization
+\begin{rem} In view of Theorem \ref{thm:main_result_1} and Remark \ref{additivity}, Theorem \ref{thm:main_result_2} can be seen as expressing a structured form of an additivity property for the factorization of $\chi^{DWW}_M$ through the unit map.
+The combination of the two theorems implies the homotopy commutativity of the outer triangle in Diagram \eqref{smooth-RR-picture} of subsection \ref{DWW-RR}:

 for every smooth $d$-manifold $M$ (possibly with boundary). \end{rem}